 In 2015 she designed a set of stamps for the Republic Of San Marino, on the occasion of World Kiss Day.

-She collaborated with important brands in the fashion world; recently she designed for Marella a capsule collection called TropicOz.
+She collaborated with important brands in the fashion industry; she recently designed for Marella a capsule collection called TropicOz.

-Among the many group exhibitions she took part in, it’s worth pointing out in 2016, Una Storia Americana.
+Among the many group exhibitions she took part in, it’s worth pointing out in 2021, Shine On You Crazy Diamond, Antonio Colombo Arte Contemporanea, Milan; in 2016, Una Storia Americana.
 Two Italian illustrators in New York and in the same year Cover Revolution!
 Gli illustratori e il nuovo volto dell’editoria italiana, both at the Istituto italiano di cultura in New York.

-Among her solo shows, in 2018, Cuore di panna, HVW8 gallery, Los Angeles, in 2017 How to eat spaghetti like a lady, Antonio Colombo Arte Contemporanea, in 2016 La Grande Estate, Mutty, Castiglione delle Stiviere (MN), in 2015 Cinetica Zagnoli Elettrica at 121+ in Milano and OzaZoo at Zoo gallery in Bologna, in 2014 Parco Zagnoli at Nina Sagt gallery, Düsseldorf (Germany), in 2013 Affiche, organized by Spazio Tapirulan, Cremona
+Among her solo shows, in 2019, Quando, quando, quando (double show with Andy Rementer), Antonio Colombo Arte Contemporanea, Milan; in 2018, Cuore di panna, HVW8 gallery, Los Angeles, in 2017 How to eat spaghetti like a lady, Antonio Colombo Arte Contemporanea, Milan; in 2016 La Grande Estate, Mutty, Castiglione delle Stiviere (MN), in 2015, Cinetica Zagnoli Elettrica at 121+ in Milano and OzaZoo at Zoo gallery in Bologna, in 2014 Parco Zagnoli at Nina Sagt gallery, Düsseldorf (Germany), in 2013 Affiche, organized by Spazio Tapirulan, Cremona.